Debugging and testing

 or dumpStack()

-work, one needs to enable debug mode.
+work, you need to enable debug mode.

 property to true